Ronihe/phoenix-hope/README.md

 #### break it down to small steps/goals and achieve one small goal at one time.

 #### Perfection is unattainable.
-This app will send you the auto daily reminder of your goal automatically with Twilio API, and
+This app will send you the auto daily text reminder and of your goal automatically with Twilio API, and when the due date of your goal is approaching.

 #### Get the support from your community.
 Your created goals will be supported/claps from other users and some comments from other users.